emilyriehl/yoneda/src/simplicial-hott/13-yoneda-geodesic.rzk.md

 we only introduce **pre-∞-categories**, which are simpler to define.

-We capitalize the first letter of the terms defined here when they are either duplications of our specializations of terms defined in the braoder repository.
+We capitalize the first letter of the terms defined here when they are either duplications of or specializations of terms defined in the broader repository.

 This is a literate `rzk` file: